adamhisel/personal/README.md

 Project 2: Pokemon Game - C++ Implementation of a retro Pokemon game using ASCII values as the attributes in the game.(Learn More in the directories README)

-Project 1: TOUCHMARK - Smaller webpage project using HTML, JS, and CSS that exemplifies a fake catalog.

-Project 2: Titan Lifts - Webpage implementation using React, JS, NodeJS, and MongoDB that exemplifies and personal workout log book.

 Project 3: Stat Sheet Stuffer - Android App implementation using written in Java through Android Studio (Frontend) and IntelliJ (Backend).
 My team and I made a basketball stat-tracking app for teams to use.

+Project 4: Titan Lifts - Webpage implementation using React, JS, NodeJS, and MongoDB that exemplifies and personal workout log book.

+Project 5: TOUCHMARK - Smaller webpage project using HTML, JS, and CSS that exemplifies a fake catalog.

 **Skills**